01 August 2025

 By default guests don’t have a working console.

-You’ll need to edit the guest with virsh edit to make sure it has the needed entries:
+You’ll need to edit the guest with virsh edit to make sure it has the needed entries, some of which may already be present:

 <controller type='virtio-serial' index='0'>